open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/using-secrets/in-environment-variables.md

 ## During Discovery

 :::info
-This feature is only supported in Enterprise OPA.
+This feature is only supported in EOPA.
 :::

-Enterprise OPA supports using environment variables in static JSON configuration files delivered via [discovery](https://www.openpolicyagent.org/docs/management-discovery/).
+EOPA supports using environment variables in static JSON configuration files delivered via [discovery](https://www.openpolicyagent.org/docs/management-discovery/).

 This feature makes discovery configuration and runtime configuration equivalent.